-Lung cancer patients like Kim deserve the chance to become cancer survivors.
+Lung cancer patients deserve to be cancer survivors.

 Show Your Support and Join the Fight

-Add your name today and stand with cancer survivors.
+Share your story and stand with cancer survivors.

 My name is Kim and I am a mother to two loving girls, a former psychiatric nurse and now, a lung cancer fighter.
 In February 2017 I was diagnosed with Stage IV non-small cell lung cancer at just 49-years-old.
 Prior to my diagnosis I had been living with a persistent cough for about a year and a half.
 Eventually I began to worry that I was developing pneumonia, so I reached out to my family doctor for a chest x-ray.
 This is where my lung cancer was discovered.